UniFil-NPI/ProjetoAnalisesClinicas/docs/DER.md

 erDiagram

-users only one -- zero or one patients : is patients only one .. zero or many exams : has doctors only one .. zero or many exams : has users zero or many -- one or many roles : belongs
+users only one -- zero or one patients : is users zero or many -- one or many roles : belongs patients only one -- zero or many exams : has patients only one -- zero or many paternity_tests : has patients only one -- zero or many patient_exam_results: has doctors only one -- zero or many exams : has exam_types only one -- zero or many exams: has exams only one -- only one patient_exam_results: has

 users {
     bigSerial id PK